taldoron84/xap-docs/site/content/xap102/document-api.markdown

 {{% /tab %}}
 {{% /tabs %}}

-Note that this code does not reflect the complete model - most of the properties does not need to be introduced to the schema.
+Note that this code does not reflect the complete model - most of the properties do not need to be introduced to the schema.
 Only properties with special roles (ID, Routing) are part of the schema definition.
 These meta model **settings cannot be changed** without restarting the space or dropping the type, clearing all its instances and reintroducing it again.

 # Creating and Writing Documents